Pace brings together small groups of 6-10 people to work on their mental and emotional health.

 The primary story that you tell yourself.

-This is a time to reflect on the ways members have grown and changed, looking back at the lessons of this first season.
-Many of our groups continue on together for another season—most note they are just getting started at 12 weeks!
-Groups typically use this time to set goals and an intention for the next season.
+This is a time to reflect on the ways members have grown and changed, looking back at the lessons of these first three months.
+Many of our groups continue on together—most note they are just getting started at 12 weeks!
+Groups typically use this time to set goals and an intention for the future together.